 Change the display language in Windows 10 from English to another language

-Did you just buy a new Windows 10 computer with the operating system available only in English?
+Did you just buy a new laptop, tablet or PC with Windows 10?
+Is the operating system available only in English?
 Do you want to use it in another language like Spanish, Chinese, German or Hindi?
-For Windows 10, Microsoft offers a total of 106 language packs that are available for download and use by anyone with a valid license.
-Here’s how to download and install any display language and how to switch from English to the language of your choosing.
-At the end of this tutorial, you will also find links to other guides that help you translate every possible part of the operating system.
+For Windows 10, Microsoft offers more than 100 language packs that are available for download and use by anyone with a valid license.
+Here is how to download and install any display language and how to switch from English to the language of your choosing.
+At the end of this tutorial, we have links to other guides that help you translate every possible part of the operating system.
 Let's get started:

 Click or tap Region & language in the column on the left and then the "Add a language" button on the right side of the Settings window.

 A long list is shown with all the languages that are available for Windows 10.
-You can scroll this list until you find the language that you want to use or you can use the search box at the top of the list.
+You can scroll down until you find the language that you want to use or you can use the search box at the top of the list.

 How to change the display language in Windows 10